Carol Wayne

 Carol Marie Wayne (September 6, 1942 – January 13, 1985) was an American television and film actress.
 She appeared regularly on The Tonight Show Starring Johnny Carson as the Matinee Lady in the Art Fern's Tea Time Movie sketches.

 Early life

-Born in Chicago, Wayne began her show business career as a teenage figure skater in the Ice Capades along with her younger sister, Nina.
-The sisters later became showgirls of the Folies Bergère at the Tropicana Resort & Casino in Las Vegas.
-Carol followed Nina to Hollywood in the mid-1960s, and the sisters began appearing on television.
+Born in Chicago, Wayne began her show business career as a teenaged figure skater in the Ice Capades, along with her younger sister, Nina.